QueuingKoala/iptables-bnf/README.md

 Normally `iptables-restore` will flush each table listed in the ruleset before applying the rules, but this can be avoided by adding the `-n` option.
 This will leave the existing ruleset in place, running the commands in the ruleset on top of the currently loaded Netfilter state.
+Note that with `-n`, chain definitions implicitly flush that chain (more info on chain definitions below.)

 It is possible to load only a specific table from a restore-file that may contain other tables; pass the `-t table` option, where `table` is the table